Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Results

-We prove two results: \begin{enumerate} \item {\em Efficient Computation}: Each agent's calculation is computationally efficient: it can be achieved using simple linear algebra operations, involving matrices whose size is the size of the network. \item {\em Efficient Learning}: The agents' posterior beliefs all converge to the same value.
-This is the value that they would have converged to, had they all access to each other's private measurements.
-Furthermore, the process converges in at most $2n\cdot d$ iterations, where $d$ is the diameter of the graph. \end{enumerate}
+\textbf{Efficient Computation.} Each agent's calculation of $X_v(t)$ is computationally efficient: it can be achieved using simple linear algebra operations, involving matrices whose size is the size of the network.

+{\bf Efficient and Rapid Learning.} DeMarzo, Vayanos and Zweibel~\cite{DeMarzo:03} show that the agents' posterior beliefs all converge to the same value, $\CondE{\theta}{\{S_v\}_{v \in V}}$.
+This is the value that they would have converged to, had they all access to each others' private measurements.
+We show that the process converges in at most $2N \cdot D$ iterations, where $N$ is the number of agents and $D$ is the diameter of the graph.

+\textbf{Network Topology and Optimal Convergence.} We prove that certain network topologies permit convergence in $D$ steps, the fastest possible convergence time.
+Specifically, we show that networks whose underlying graph is distance-transitive (e.g. hypercube graphs and Johnson graphs) or is a tree have optimal convergence time, largely due to a high degree of symmetry that can be exploited by each agent when calculating their estimates.

+\textbf{Privacy.} We develop a notion of privacy given each agent's information: the privacy between agent $v$ and $w$ is the variance of $v$'s best estimate of $w$'s private signal, at the end of the process.
+We derive a simple analytic expression for privacy, and show that on trees and on distance-transitive graphs a high degree of privacy is preserved: for most pairs of agents $v$ and $w$, $v$'s estimate of $w$'s private signal at the end of the process is not much more precise than it was in the beginning.

-\subsection{Computational Efficiency}
+\subsection{Computational efficiency.}

-We begin with an informal discussion of the computational aspects of the learning process.
-The agents' private signals are distributed normally, with means $S_v$ and standard deviations one.
-When an agent observes its neighbor's action, it learns the mean of its neighbor's current belief.
-This is an estimator of $S$, which can inductively be shown to also be normally distributed.
-It can also be shown to be a weighted average, and hence a linear combination, of the estimators seen so far, and hence a linear combination of the different $S_v$'s.
-Knowing the structure of the graph, an agent can know the coefficients of these linear combinations, coefficients that are independent of the actual values of the $S_v$'s.

-When an agent observes a neighbor's action, it adds to its memory an additional estimator of $S$, and in particular one that is a linear combination of the original $S_v$'s.
-If this estimator is already in the space spanned by the estimators in the agent's memory, then the agent gains no new information.
-Otherwise, the agent increases the dimension of the space spanned by its memory.

-In this multivariate Gaussian case, an agent's belief, at each iteration, is the unique linear combination, over a basis of the estimators in its memory, that minimizes its belief's variance while keeping it unbiased.
-This calculation involves inverting an $n$ by $n$ matrix, where $n$ is the number of linearly independent estimators observed so far (so at most equal to $n$, the number of agents).
-This can be done very efficiently as the more rigorous analysis below establishes.
+We choose a model of computation in which agents can store real numbers and carry out the basic arithmetic operations on them.
+A feature of this computational model is that it circumvents such issues as numerical stability, for example in the inversion of ill-conditioned matrices.
+This modeling approach makes it easier to construct efficient algorithms, but is arguably less realistic than a model that takes these issues into account.